 In assessing the client's current situation and negotiating the PRC, the Worker must explore family situations, education, work history, skills, aptitudes, attitude toward work, employment potential, possible social services or other support systems including physical, mental and emotional fitness, and the need for support service payments.
-Form OFS-WVW-3A may be used as an interviewing guide, but the areas explored are not limited to those on the form.
+Form WT DFA-WVA-3A may be used as an interviewing guide, but the areas explored are not limited to those on the form.
 Individual circumstances may require varying degrees of exploration.
 The Worker may include educational assessment testing.

-Assessment testing consists of the Learning Needs Screening, Mental Health Screening, Test of Adult Basic Education (TABE) or Comprehensive Adult Student Assessment System (CASAS), and Work Keys.
-All adults and emancipated minors in the WV WORKS AG must be scheduled for assessment testing unless one of the exceptions exists under 2,a.
+Assessment testing consists of the Test of Adult Basic Education (TABE) or Comprehensive Adult Student Assessment System (CASAS), Learning Needs Screening, and Work Keys.
+The purpose of using TABE and CASAS is to measure basic academic skills such as reading, math, language, and spelling.